Kubeflow vs Upgini

 Each tool's marketing-listed features.
 Where a feature appears under one tool but not the other, it usually reflects how the vendor describes their product — not a definitive capability gap.

-- Model Training — Tools for training machine learning models.
+- Model Training — Supports distributed training on Kubernetes clusters

 - Automated Feature Discovery — Finds impactful features from external datasets